All Chapters

 There is no biggest infinity.
 No matter how mind-bogglingly large an infinite set you've got, its power set is bigger.
 It's infinities all the way up, an endless staircase with no top floor.
 Hilbert's Hotel has rooms for every natural number, but it cannot accommodate the real numbers — no clever room-shuffling trick will work, because there are simply too many of them.

-The proof of Cantor's theorem uses a beautiful self-referential trick: assume you do have a one-to-one mapping from S to P(S).
+The proof of Cantor's theorem uses a beautiful self-referential trick: assume you do have a one-to-one mapping f from S to P(S).
 Now consider the set T = {x ∈ S : x ∉ f(x)} — the set of all elements that are not in the subset they're mapped to.
 T is a subset of S, so it must be f(y) for some y.
 But is y in T?
 If yes, then by definition y ∉ f(y) = T — contradiction.
 If no, then y ∉ T = f(y), so y should be in T — contradiction again.
-This is the same self-referential DNA as the diagonal argument, just wearing a different outfit.7
+This is the same self-referential DNA as the diagonal argument, just wearing a different outfit.9

 · · ·